pddisense/pdd-website/docs/deploy/monitoring.md

 When running the API server with Docker, this allows to easily inspect logs later by using the `docker logs` command.
 By default the logging verbosity is INFO, but you can change it with the `-log_level` flag.
 For example, to include debug messages, you can pass the `-log_level=DEBUG` flag when starting the server.

+The same flag is also available on the dashboard.

 ## Monitoring metrics